Do you want to know more about this simple inverter circuit? Capable of outputting 50 watts total with just a few components.

 The output current input = 100W/12V = 8A (approximately)

 If it not working

-I feel uneasy if you build this project It does not work.
+I feel bad if you have built this project and it does not work.

-First, you need to review well, the pin of the IC, resistors, capacitors.
-And the important is connecting the MOSFET.
+First, you need to review the pin of the IC, resistors, and

 Second, should do not connect the power cord to the transformer and MOSFET.